jdewald/router-sim/README.md

 ## What the heck is this?

 This repository contains a toy implementation of router technologies intended for exploration and learning.
-Specifically, it will implement various routing protocols (IS-IS, OSPF, BGP, static) as well as performing routing (forwarding) of packets based on teh derived tables.
+Specifically, it will implement various routing protocols (IS-IS, OSPF, BGP, static) as well as performing routing (forwarding) of packets based on the derived tables.

 In terms of router implementation the following is there:
 * Packet forwarding